 Everyone has a Google account by now.
 If you don’t, then go create one.
 (Seriously, who doesn’t have some kind of Google account by now?)
 Anyways, head on over to the Google Adsense Signup Page and get started linking an Adsense account to your Google account.

 Once you’ve attached your Google account to Adsense, you can now log into Adsense and complete the application process.
-The application is going to ask you questions about the content on your blog or website, what URL or address, the main language of your site, the main language of your blog readers.
+The application will ask you questions about the content on your blog or website, what URL or address, the main language of your site, the main language of your blog readers.

-After filling in the details about your blog, you will have to enter in some personal details that are related to verifying your identity and getting you set up to get paid.
-Name, address, account type (individual, llc, etc..)
-Once you submit the application it takes about 24-48 hours for approval.
-If it’s been 5+ days with no answer, head on over to the Adsense Forum for help.
+After filling in the details about your blog, you will have to enter in some personal details related to verifying your identity and getting you set up to get paid.
+Name, address, account type (individual, LLC, etc..)
+Once you apply, it takes about 24-48 hours for approval.
+If it’s been 5+ days with no answer, head on to the Adsense Forum for help.

 Go Make Some Money!